 Garland, J., Huising, R. and J. Struben (2013).
 “What if technology worked in harmony with nature?”
 Imagining climate change through Prius advertisements.”
 Organization, 20(5): 679-704.

 “Anatomy Theaters, Legal Dramas, and Landscape Staging: Unexpected Performances in Special Collections.
-With Anna Dysert and Svetlana Kochkina.
+A. Dysert, J. Garland and S. Kochkina.
 ACRL Rare Books and Manuscripts Section Preconference, Minneapolis, MN, June 26, 2013.

 “Curating Print Collections in the Digital Age.”
-With Sean Swanick.
+J. Garland and S. Swanick.
 IFLA General Conference and Assembly, Rare Books and Manuscripts Section, Helsinki, Finland, August 13, 2012.

 “Lacquer Illustrated Bindings: Syncretic Elements of Painting and Writing.”
-With Sean Swanick.
+J. Garland and S. Swanick.
 38th Saint Louis Conference on Manuscript Studies, Saint Louis, MI, October, 14, 2011.

 Cooke, N., and J. Garland (2008) “Putting Questions to Images: The Chatelaine Project.”
 Visual Resources Association Bulletin, 35(2): 86-93.

 “Ladies, Housewives, Soldiers and Seductresses: Four Stages in the Development of Magazine Advertising Techniques in North America 1900-1950.”
-With Nathalie Cooke.
+J. Garland and N. Cooke.
 Women’s Magazines, New Women and the Reconfiguration of Genres Conference, Heidelberg University, Germany, April 30, 2007.